-The FA Cup final takes place today between Chelsea and Arsenal at Wembley and it is set to be a cracking final.
+The FA Cup final takes place today between Manchester City and Manchester Utd at Wembley Stadium and it is set to be a cracking final.

-The bookies have Chelsea priced as favourites at a shade above evens, whilst Arsenal are available at best odds of 11/4.
+The bookies have City priced as strong favourites at a best price of 1.67 to win in 90 minutes, whilst United are the clear outsiders at best odds of 5.75.

-The final will be played in balmy conditions as temperatures at Wembley Stadium and expected to reach 25 degrees centigrade.
+The final will be played in balmy conditions as temperatures at Wembley Stadium and expected to reach over 20 degrees centigrade.

 Hopefully it will be one of the classic contests that goes down in FA Cup folklore.

 Certainly the competition is steeped in history and is known throughout the world as the premiere domestic cup competition.